tswow/tswow-wiki-0.13/Introduction/1_ModdingIntroduction.md

 Sometimes, we need extra custom behavior that data scripts cannot achieve, since all they do is modify or create static game data.
 For this, we use Live scripts, which allows us to run live code in the server when certain events happen, such as a creature taking damage, a player logging in or a guild being created.
 We write live scripts in TypeScript, and TSWoW transforms it into C++ that can be reloaded into the server without restarting it.
 For modding veterans, this is the TSWoW version of C++ scripts or Eluna lua scripts.
 With live scripts, we get the best of both worlds since scripts are both easy to write thanks to autocompletion and highly performant thanks to the C++ transpiler.

 However, because Live Scripts are transformed into C++ they only support a **subset** of TypeScript, and are intended to register event listeners in a specific way.
 You can not use npm packages, and there are generally a lot of restrictions on how you can write this code.
-We still believe this is a huge improvement in usability over both C++ scripts and Eluna.

 ```ts
 // The main entry point a module